Cleveland Freeze

 Cleveland Freeze was a professional indoor soccer team based in the Cleveland, suburb of North Olmsted, Ohio.
-They began play in the Professional Arena Soccer League for the 2013-14 PASL season.
+They began play in the Professional Arena Soccer League (PASL) for the 2013–14 PASL season.
 The Freeze hired Hector Marinaro, the all-time leader in points and goals in professional indoor soccer, as their head coach on September 24, 2013.
 Their mascot is the Abominable Snowman.